Commission on Presidential Debates says it will mute mics during parts of final debate

 "The Trump campaign is lying about that now because Donald Trump is afraid to face more questions about his disastrous COVID response," Biden campaign spokesman TJ Ducklo said in a statement to CBS News.
 "As usual, the president is more concerned with the rules of a debate than he is getting a nation in crisis the help it needs."

-What was supposed to be the second debate last week was canceled after the commission unilaterally made it virtual and the president declined to show up.
+What was supposed to be the second in-person debate last week was cancelled, with the commission unilaterally deciding to hold it virtually instead given coronavirus concerns, and the president declined to show up.
 Instead, the two candidates had dueling town halls.

 The final debate is set to start at 9 p.m.
 ET on Thursday.